Tyulis/3DSkit/Readme.md

 without c3DSkit, but they will be VERY slow.
 For example, extracting a pretty long BCSTM can take several minutes in pure Python, against a split second with c3DSkit (so it's a quite interesting gain)

-To install c3DSkit, just come into the 3DSkit installation directory and run `python3 setup.py install`
+To install c3DSkit, just come into the c3DSkit directory and run `python3 setup.py install`.
+When you update it, it may be required to remove the `build/` directory

 How to use
 ==========